ZBYnb/MBSCLoc/README.md

 Code of paper: MBSCLoc: Multi-label subcellular localization prediction based on cluster balanced subspace partitioning method and multi-class contrastive representation learning

 ## File Descriptions：
 feature_ex_gpu.py: This script enables GPU-accelerated encoding of features.
 It is recommended to use a GPU with at least 16GB of VRAM for acceleration.
 In this study, a GPU with 24GB of VRAM (such as the NVIDIA 4090) was used.
+Due to the presence of some randomness in the parameters of the large model, please ensure to set a random seed.
+The random seed for this study is set to 42.

 label_cl.py: This file handles label preprocessing.
 It loads the corresponding labels for the data and saves them as .npy files.